5datascience/test/README.md

 test
 ====
-This tmy test  repo for my Data scientist's ToolBox
+This my test  repo for my Data scientist's ToolBox